3rcok/arcade-game-1/README.md

 -----------------------------------------------------------------------------------
 ... really? someone with "no technical knowledge" is trying to access my game on github?
 At some point you have to make assumptions of your target audience.
-In this case if you need the to reference a read me file you would not be the target audience.
+In this case if you need to reference a read me file you would not be the target audience.
 Without these assumptions things could easily get out of hand.

 lol, ok here it is!